Jitterbug Perfume - Robbins

 Jitterbug Perfume is an epic, which is to say, it begins in the forests of ancient Bohemia and doesn’t conclude until nine o’clock tonight [Paris time].
 It is a saga, as well.
 A saga must have a hero, and the hero of this one is a janitor with a missing bottle.
 The bottle is blue, very, very old, and embossed with the image of a goat-horned god.
 If the liquid in the bottle is actually the secret essence of the universe, as some folks seem to think, it had better be discovered soon because it is leaking and there is only a drop or two left.

-This is the second novel that I have read by Tom Robbins (the first was Fierce Invalids Home from Hot Climates).
-One thing about reading Tom Robbins that might surprise you is just how many people will come up to talk to you about him if you’re the type to read books in public.
-When I purchased this book (shoutout to Dog Eared on Valencia), the three men working the register took an immediate interest in sharing their nuanced and strongly held opinions of Robbins.
-When I left this book behind in a bar one night, the bartender working when I came back to pick it up professed that Jitterbug Perfume was his favorite book of all time.
-And finally, leaving this book on a desk in the office while out for a run, I came back to a note, handwritten, that someone felt compelled to write to me about it:
+This is the second of Robbin’s novel that I’ve read after Fierce Invalids Home from Hot Climates.
+Reading Robbins seems to invoke strangers to talk about him to you.
+When I purchased this book at Dog Eared, the three men working the register took an immediate interest in sharing their thoughts of Robbins.
+They all liked JitterBug Perfume, they were split on Even Cowgirls Get the Blues, and the rest of it is junk.
+One night, after I left this book behind in a bar, the bartender working when I picked it up professed to me that Jitterbug Perfume was his favorite book of all time.
+Finally, one night in the office, I came back to a handwritten note from someone who saw Jitterbug Perfume on my desk:

 The beet is the most intense of vegetables.
 The radish, admittedly, is more feverish, but the fire of the radish is a cold fire, the fire of discontent not of passion.
 Tomatoes are lusty enough, yet there runs through tomatoes an undercurrent of frivolity.
 Beets are deadly serious.